mosaicml/examples/bert/README.md

 ## GLUE fine-tuning

-The GLUE benchmark measures the average performance across 8 NLP classification tasks.
+The GLUE benchmark measures the average performance across 8 NLP classification tasks (again, here we exclude the WNLI task).
 This performance is typically used to evaluate the quality of the pre-training: once you have a set of weights from your MLM task, you fine-tune those weights separately for each task and then compute the average performance across the tasks, with higher averages indicating higher pre-training quality.

-To handle this complicated fine-tuning pipeline, we provide the `glue.py` script, which handles parallelizing each of these fine-tuning jobs across all the GPUs on your node.
+To handle this complicated fine-tuning pipeline, we provide the `glue.py` script. which handles parallelizing each of these fine-tuning jobs across all the GPUs on your node.
+To clarify, the `glue.py` script takes advantage of the small dataset/batch size of the GLUE tasks through *task* parallelism (where different tasks are trained in parallel, each using its own GPU), rather than the typical data parallelism (where one task is trained at a time and training batches are parallelized across GPUs).

 Once you have modified the YAMLs in `yamls/glue/` to reference your pre-trained checkpoint as the GLUE starting point, use non-default hyperparameters, etc., run the `glue.py` script using the standard `python` launcher (we don't use the `composer` launcher here because `glue.py` does its own multi-process orchestration):